Facebook Stories: History

-After the many failed attempts of trying to incorporate Snapchat-like features on Facebook, the company decided to test run Messenger Day.
+After the many failed attempts of trying to incorporate Snapchat-like features on Facebook, (date=January 2018) the company decided to test run Messenger Day.
 In 2016, Facebook created a feature called Messenger Day, which allowed users to post videos and pictures with filters for 24 hours only.
 This project was only used in Poland because of the unpopularity of Snapchat in that region.
 Users are able to add texts and colorful graphics.
 However, this was only a test for Facebook to be later turned into a feature on Facebook's app.

 Facebook's introduction of the Story function may have been in response to the wider success of Instagram Story advertising over the advertising on Facebook Wall; Instagram Story ads were found to be more successful than Facebook Wall advertising in all demographics aside from non-millennial men.

 Popularity and criticism

 As of 2017, Facebook Stories is much less popular among social media users than Snapchat and Instagram.
 In August 2016, Instagram stories, which is a part of the Facebook owned Instagram, was created and as of June 2017, had 250 million active users.
 Mark Zuckerberg states, "It is important to release products that people are familiar with, but (Facebook Stories) is going to have the first mainstream augmented reality platform."

 In a campaign to get more Facebook users to use Facebook Stories, "Facebook is turning friends into ghosts who aren’t using stories.
 So, instead of the blank space that used to be there above the news feed, Facebook will show grayed-out icons of some frequently contacted friends, regardless of whether they’ve ever posted to their Facebook story before."

-Plugin extensions to Chrome and Firefox have been written specifically to hide Facebook stories.
+Plugin extensions to Chrome. and Firefox. have been written specifically to hide Facebook stories.
 As of September 2019, Facebook itself has so far not created an off option for its users.